Intimate Tuscany Photo Workshop & Village Tour

 Tenth century Sant’ Antimo Abbey rests among vineyards and poppy fields.

-Dinner with our friends at their private castle near Buonconvento, a true taste of authentic Tuscany food and hospitality.
+Dinner at a favorite trattoria and a true taste of authentic Tuscany food and hospitality.

 Day 7 | Buonconvento & Siena